paul-hammant/tbd/content/observed-habits/index.md

 to the release but everyone else is going to work at full speed.

 Generally speaking the trunk is a place to firehose commits into, and the habits of the developers are such that everything is ready to go live.
-If a team is doing 12 releases a year, then the branch that is cut on the just in time basis is the one that is observed to 'frozen' because of the absence of developers.
+If a team is doing 12 releases a year, then a release branch that is cut on the just in time basis and is the one that is observed to be 'frozen' because of the absence of developers.
 Refer [branch for release](/branch-for-release/).

 ### Every Day is the same